awsdocs/aws-sdk-for-javascript-v3/doc_source/cors.md

 You can configure an Amazon S3 bucket to use CORS in the Amazon S3 console\.

-If you are configuring CORS in the S3 console, you must use JSON to create a CORS configuration\.
-The new S3 console only supports JSON CORS configurations\.
+If you are configuring CORS in the AWS Web Services Management Console, you must use JSON to create a CORS configuration\.
+The new AWS Web Services Management Console only supports JSON CORS configurations\.

 **Important**
-In the new S3 console, the CORS configuration must be JSON\.
+In the new AWS Web Services Management Conole, the CORS configuration must be JSON\.

-1. In the Amazon S3 console, find the bucket you want to configure and select its check box\.
+1. In the AWS Web Services Management Conole, open the Amazon S3 console, find the bucket you want to configure and select its check box\.

 1. In the pane that opens, choose **Permissions**\.